TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

-- Start a new conversation
+- Start a new conversation (log out and back in as Peter/Bruce, the user you choose before)
-- Send: "I usually prefer budget hotels"
+- Send: `I usually prefer budget hotels`
-- Send: "For this Paris trip, I want luxury accommodations"
+- Send: `For this Paris trip, I want luxury accommodations`
 - Check Cosmos DB memories

 **Chat Assistant Result**